3. API Reference¶

 When a pre-created subscriber is not supplied, the

-will create an internal DDS participant and DDS subscriber.
-This will naturally consume some resources, so when a lot of instances need to be created it is recommended to supply a subscriber that can be re-used for eachFooStreamDataReader
+FooStreamDataReaderwill create an internal DDS participant and DDS subscriber.
+This will naturally consume some resources, so when a lot of instances need to be created it is recommended to supply a subscriber that can be re-used for eachFooStreamDataReaderinstance.The

-will create a DDS topic of the correct type and name it after the suppliedstreamName
+streamNameis a required parameter.
+TheFooStreamDataReaderwill create a DDS topic of the correct type and name it after the suppliedstreamName.

 3.4.2. get¶